swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 - Assign an Incident Response Lead (IRL).
 - Review report documentation to determine the content and context of the incident.
-- Consult documentation of past incidents for patterns of behavior (if available and applicable).
+- Consult documentation of past incidents for patterns of behaviour (if available and applicable).
 - Discuss appropriate resolutions to the incident.
 - Determine the follow up actions for the reportee, reporter and anyone else named in the report who may have been impacted.